 Turn out the manual tilt release valve three turns counterclockwise.
 This allows manual tilting of the outboard.
 Tilt the outboard to the desired position and tighten the manual tilt release valve.

 Auxiliary Tilt Switch

-This switch can be used to tilt the outboard up or down using the power trim system.
+The auxiliary tilt switch can be used to tilt the outboard up or down using the power trim system.